erinlhamilton/thesis-data-creation/README.md

 <b>For Union Data Data</b>
 <p>ArcGIS was used to select out a smaller subsection of the original buildings polygon shapefile.
-A new shapefile was created from this along with a duplicate.
+A new shapefile was created from this along with a duplicate of this new shapefile.
-The duplicate shapefile was then offset using ArcGIS by a fraction of a decimal degree, so that there was overlap between every polygon in the two shapefiles.
+The duplicate shapefile was then offset using ArcGIS by a fraction of a decimal degree, so that there was overlap between every polygon in the two shapefiles, but they weren't identical in coordinates.
 QGIS was then used to convert the shapefiles to well-known text.</p>

 <h3>Step Three</h3>
 <b>(Code above)</b>
-<p>Python was used to create points, lines, and polygons wkt for the buffer and voronoi tests.
-The python script started with the original large wkt files created using QGIS in a
+<p>Python was used to create points, lines, and polygons WKT for the buffer and Voronoi tests.
+The python script started with the original large WKT files created using QGIS in a
 previous step.
-It first iterated through the points wkt and determined sizes (in KB), based on an array of vertice sizes, and then randomly selected features from the lines and polygon files of equivalent sizes (in kb) to create outputs of each vertice size.</p>
+It first iterated through the points WKT and determined sizes (in KB), based on an array of vertice sizes, and then randomly selected features from the lines and polygon files equivalent in sizes (in kb) to create outputs of each vertice size.</p>

 <h3>Step Four</h3>
 <b>(Code above)</b>
 <p>Python was used to accomplish a similar task as the previous step.
 This time the starting files were points along with the two duplicate polygon files created from previous steps.
-This time the random seed of the code was set to the same, so that the same features from each polygon file were randomly selected.
-Polygon wkt of various vertice size are created from this.</p>
+This time the random seed of the code was set to be the same for each creation so that the same features from each polygon file were randomly selected.
+Polygon WKT of increasing size (in vertices) were created.</p>

 <h3>Step Five</h3>
 <b>(Code above)</b>